 With the new “TYPE” categorization introduced with the ANSI/ISEA 107-2015 standard, new tags will be required for Hi-Vis garments.
 Each tag will now need to show the Type and Class, as well as be specific on whether or not it’s Flame Resistant (FR), including tested capability.
 The graphic below shows the difference between tags under the 2010 standard and the 2015 standard:

-To insure that there is no confusion as to what is defined as tested for FR, the new standard will require that all garments that are not tested to or do not pass approved test methods include the statement on the bottom of the middle tag shown above (302-MVZPLY).
+To ensure that there is no confusion as to what is defined as tested for FR, the new standard will require that all garments that are not tested to or do not pass approved test methods include the statement on the bottom of the middle tag shown above (302-MVZPLY).